Ruth G. Shaw

 Shelby earned B.A. degrees in political science and women’s studies from the University of Arizona, a M.S. in Water Resources at the University of New Hampshire with William McDowell, and her Ph.D. in Conservation Biology from the University of Minnesota with Ruth and Nicholas Jordan.
 Shelby is interested in ecosystem responses to anthropogenic stressors and associated impacts on ecosystem services.
 Her past work includes investigations of N and C cycling in headwater wetlands, contaminant exposure and effects, international GMO governance, and translocation risks of native plant populations.
 Shelby’s work with the Healthy Prairies project centers on studies of local adaptation and adaptive capacity in native prairie plant species.
 Despite never having played basketball herself, she is an avid Minnesota Lynx fan.
 Shelby’s CV and researchgate profile.

 Nicholas joined the Shaw Research Group in 2012 after graduating with his B.S. in Plant Biology from Purdue University.
 He is interested in the potential of populations to adapt to changing conditions, especially those caused by people.
-His dissertation research uses quantitative genetic methods to examine the relationship of geographic distance and the potential of a native prairie species (Rudbeckia hirta, Black Eyed Susan) to adapt to roadside conditions.
-Nicholas’s website.
+His dissertation research uses quantitative genetic methods to examine the potential of two native prairie species (Rudbeckia hirta, Black Eyed Susan, and Chamaecrista fasciculata, Partridge Pea) to adapt to human impacts, and uses focus groups to examine the obstacles facing the production and use of locally-sourced native seeds.
+Nicholas’s CV.
+Nicholas’s LinkedIn.

 Postdoctoral Research Associate